Adekoya-S/Kraken-Devfolio/README.md

 The project uses Hardhat as a development environment and Mantle testnet as the network.

+The ForbiddenTlds contract helps to avoid conflicts with other domain services by setting a list of domains that cannot be created or minted using Kraken (i.e .eth which is associated with ENS Domains).

 ## Workflow User
 1. Launch app to Connect Wallet and redirect to Dashboard.